Nationality: Australian Date of birth: July 11, 1994 Team: Lotto-Soudal Twitter: @CalebEwan

 It was announced in early 2018 that Ewan would ride that years Tour, a significant opportunity for the Australian.
 However, before the race commenced, team director Matt White removed Ewan from the lineup, instead focusing solely on Adam Yates rather than diluting the team objectives.
 White commented that Ewan’s lacklustre performances through the 2018 season was a driver.

-With seven wins so far in the Grand Tours, the future looks bright for the powerful Australian.
+With eight wins so far in the Grand Tours, the future looks bright for the powerful Australian.